 Unlike some brands that slap non-stick coating on the surface of their cookware and warn you that you’ll need to replace it in a couple of years, both of All-Clad’s HA1 and B1 non-stick collections are built to last.

-Both of All-Clad’s non-stick collections are made out of heavy gauge hard anodized aluminum which is the strongest and most durable non-stick material.
+Both collections are made out of heavy gauge hard-anodized aluminum, which is the strongest and most durable non-stick material.
 The pan walls are thick.
 Most non-stick pans are around 3 mm thick, but All-Clad’s are 4 mm.

 As I mentioned in a recent post comparing All-Clad and Calphalon, aluminum becomes hard-anodized through an electrolytic process in which raw aluminum is treated to thicken its natural exterior layer.
 Hard anodizing creates a naturally non-stick surface that is super durable, resistant to corrosion, easy to cook with, and easy to clean.

-Besides the ultra high-quality aluminum, All-Clad’s non-stick collections have a stainless steel bonded base to prevent warping and scratches.
-Most other brands do not have any sort of steel base on their non-stick cookware.
+Besides the high-quality aluminum, All-Clad’s non-stick collections have a stainless steel bonded base to prevent warping and scratches.
+Most other brands do not have a steel base on their non-stick cookware.
 Without it, cookware is more likely to warp and become damaged.

 Also, the HA1 and B1 collections both have three layers of PFOA (Perfluorooctanoic Acid)-free nonstick coating.
 Each layer increases the cookware’s scratch resistance and helps prevent chipping from contact with sharp utensils.

 All-Clad guarantees both non-stick collections with a limited lifetime warranty that protects you against defects in material, construction, and craftsmanship.
 It’s important to note; their warranty does not cover deterioration of non-stick coating, discoloration, warping, and other issues that result from exposure to high heat while the cookware is empty.